Newton-Nganga/expressjs-ejs-sqlite/README.md

 Requirements
 👉: node version 18.16.x
 👉: npm package manager is used in this case
-👉: sqlite3 chrome viewer extension
+👉: sqlite viewer vscode extension

 ## Usage and Installation
 1 Clone this repo